 Routines are the key to getting the most out of your voice-assistant device.
 And by combining each device’s preexisting commands with straightforward protocols like IFTTT (If This, Then That), you can not only streamline your life but also be sure that you’re conserving energy and saving money.

 Here are the six essential routines for smart-home assistants:

 The basic idea of a smart-assistant routine is that you can connect a number of actions to a single phrase.
 So when you say (for example), “Hey, Google, good morning!” or “Alexa, good morning!” your smart assistant can do whatever series of actions you set it up to do—like start playing energetic music to get you moving or sharing the day’s inspirational quote.
-In addition, if your house has smart devices that work with Amazon Echo or Google Home, or another hub, you can include those in these routines.
+In addition, if your house has smart devices that work with Amazon Echo, Google Home, or a home hub like Constellation Connect, you can include those in these routines.